GOTTDENKER LABORATORY

 BS Biology, MS Biological Sciences

-PhD Student Ecology
+PhD Candidate Ecology

 and molecular laboratory techniques as baseline data to explore ecological and genetic patterns of vector-borne diseases at different scales.
 My research has focused on trypanosomatids and flavivirus cycles at wildlife-human interfaces.
 I’m broadly interested in the processes underlying pathogen-vector-host interactions, ranging from